 - 3. We could attempt to be in conversation with the moment.
 Backblaze prides itself on being a transparent company.
 When other disasters have hit—

-like the 2011 flooding in Thailand —we’ve had a unique perspective to share.
+- —we’ve had a unique perspective to share.
 Just like every company, we’re bordering on obsessive consumption of the news on the pandemic.
 Unlike a lot of companies, we have statisticians capable of running their own models.
 However, customers come to us for perspectives on data storage topics, not public health—what unique, value added perspective, if any, can we offer?

 Option one feels irresponsible.
 Option two is troubling on a number of levels.
 Option three is why this post was written (and will be followed up with similar posts covering the challenges faced by our Supply Chain and People Operations teams).